nanthu1696/Reddit-main/README.md

 ### Description :  A web application in which a user can login, add a post and upvote and downvote other posts.

+### User Info :
+  The below mentioned user names and passwords can be used to login to the application and the user can able to create a post(including the image) and vote for the post in the homepage.
+  - UserName : user1 , Password : user1@123
+  - UserName : user2 , Password : user2@123